Terradue/doc-tep-geohazards/source/community-guide/platform/geobrowser.rst

 Details panel
 ^^^^^^^^^^^^^

 The details panel is a "floating panel", that is, is a panel not visible as a tab.
 Users can also see this panel from a specific feature, by double click on it, or by opening the details from the popup.
-This action shows in a vertical scrollable layout page all description information of the feature, including summary, images, key-value information, Also, from the details panel user can perform some actions, like filter the current search by the feature spatial information, or check out some feature correlated results.
+This action shows in a vertical scrollable layout page all description information of the feature, including summary, images, key-value information.
+Also, from the details panel user can perform some actions, like filter the current search by the feature spatial information, check out some feature correlated results or set some styles options to the relative map feature (if available)

 .. figure:: ../../includes/geobrowser-catalog-panel-details-panel.png